HelpMe-Pls/Life-Engineering/Tips & Tools/IELTS.md

 	- Paraphrase noted sentences. ==**Avoid perfectionism**==.

 ## Things to NEVER do
-- Avoid questions of any form, *especially in the introduction*.
+- Use questions of any form, *especially in the introduction*.
-- Never use idioms, clichés, proverbs, slang or text abbreviations in any type of letter:
+- Use idioms, clichés, proverbs, slang or text abbreviations in any type of letter:
 	- Common clichés *to avoid*:
 		- At the end of the day...
 		- Second of all...